shiv08072003/Predict_loan_Defaulter_customer/README.md

 <br>

 ## 📂 Recommendations
-- Mempertimbangkan untuk membuat Credit Scorecard, menggunakan Information Value dan Feature Engineering menggunakan Weight of Evidence
+- Consider creating a Credit Scorecard, using Information Value and Feature Engineering using Weight of Evidence
-- Melakukan analisis kredit yang lebih mendalam
+- Conduct a more in-depth credit analysis
-- Meningkatkan seleksi calon peminjam dengan memperketat persyaratan dan mengumpulkan informasi yang lebih lengkap tentang calon peminjam
+- Improve the selection of prospective borrowers by tightening requirements and collecting more complete information about prospective borrowers